ajramos/cloud-certs/gcp-pcne-cert.md

 # Cloud Next Generation Firewall (NGFW)

-Cloud Next Generation Firewall (NGFW) is an advanced firewall solution in Google Cloud that provides centralized, scalable, and context-aware security controls for your cloud workloads.
+Cloud Next Generation Firewall (NGFW) packages firewall rules into firewall policies.

 ## Key Features
+- Allow applying policies to VPC networks globally or regionally
 - **Hierarchical firewall policies:** Apply firewall rules at the organization, folder, or project level for consistent security posture.
+- **Global and regional network firewall policies**, global applies to all the regions within the VPC while regional applies to a single specific region
 - **FQDN objects:** Create firewall rules based on fully qualified domain names (e.g., allow egress to `*.github.com`).
 - **Secure tags:** Use organization-level tags for granular microsegmentation (see section above).
 - **Intrusion Prevention Service (IPS):** Detect and block known threats and vulnerabilities at the network level.